MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/search.md

 ---
-title: Azure Search resource management modules for JavaScript
+title: Azure Search SDK for JavaScript
-description: Introduction to the JavaScript resource management modules for Azure Search.
+description: Reference for Azure Search SDK for JavaScript
-author: HeidiSteen
+author: sarangan12
-manager: nitinme
-ms.author: heidist
+ms.author: sarajama

-ms.date: 08/18/2019
+ms.date: 06/15/2022
 ms.topic: reference
-ms.devlang: nodejs
+ms.devlang: javascript
-ms.service: cognitive-search
+ms.service: search
 ---
 # JavaScript resource management modules for Azure Search

 Azure Search is a search-as-a-service cloud solution that gives developers APIs and tools for adding a rich search experience over private, heterogeneous content in web, mobile, and enterprise applications.
 This JavaScript module provides resource management APIs for creating and updating a search service, managing access keys, and allocating replicas and partitionss.
 You cannot change tiers (SKU) or location with these APIs.